SekouDiaoNlp/pylexique/README.rst

 | It allows to extract lexical information from more than 140 000 French words in an Object Oriented way.

-| Each lexical item is represented in a LexItem having the following LexEntryType:
+| Each lexical item is represented as a LexItem having the following LexEntryType:
 |

 .. code-block:: python